Jain-Ayush-11/Image-Data-Processing/README.md

   <img style="width: 250px; height: 300px;" src="./Docs/images/Myself.png" />
 </p>

-I'm Ayush, a 2024 graduate with a Bachelor's in Computer Science and Engineering.
+I'm Ayush, an ungraduate with a Bachelor's in Computer Science and Engineering.

 **About me**:
 I'm currently working as a Backend Developer.
 I have strong problem solving skills and regularly practice on major coding platforms like Leetcode, Codeforces.